 3. If you were in my situation you probably wouldn’t kill yourself either.

 I get told all the time that people think if they were in my situation they’d kill themselves.
-I understand that, because I understand the terror of uncertainty.
-Not knowing what to expect from my health in the future has triggered suicidal feelings before, but I’m still hurt, upset, and offended when someone says this to me.
+I understand that, because I understand the terror of uncertainty, but let’s be honest.
+In reality, you probably wouldn’t.

 When you’re telling me this, you are saying that it would be better for myself and the wider world were I to be dead, You’re telling me that you think my life is so miserable as to be better if it wasn’t happening.
 You preclude any space for me to assert that my life is good and valuable (even if I face challenges).
 You make my theoretical suicide into something socially acceptable.
 Rather than turning round and offering me support to make my life worth living, you tell me that because I am disabled my suicide would be reasonable.
 Normal.
 Understandable.